JvanKatwijk/qt-dab/README.md

 list.
 In 2.7.3 the GUI is extended with a combobox - at the bottom of the service list - that will contain the presets.

-The encoding of the presets is as channel::service, it sometimes happens that different channels have (diferently encoded) versions of the same service.
+The encoding of the presets is as *channel:service*, it sometimes happens that different channels have (diferently encoded) versions of the same service.